Thomas de Berkeley, 5th Baron Berkeley: Death and burial

-He died on 13 July 1417 and was buried in the Church of St Mary the Virgin church within his manor of Wotton-under-Edge.
-His very large chest tomb with Monumental brass on top survives in that church.
+He died on 13 July 1417 and was buried in the Church of St Mary the Virgin within his manor of Wotton-under-Edge.
+His very large chest tomb with monumental brass on top survives in that church.
 The brass shows him lying beside his wife, and is very similar to that of his contemporary Sir Maurice Russell (d.1416) at Dyrham, who was the father-in-law of Gilbert Denys, one of Berkeley's feoffees.